On the radius of Gaussian free field excursion clusters

 Finally, the property \eqref{property:gluing_neighbor2} is inherited from \eqref{def:goodevent2.2} when $\mathcal{H}_z^i \cap \mathcal{H}_{z'}^i$ occurs, regardless of $i \in \{1,2\}$.
 For, by construction, the cluster of $C_y$ in $\mathscr{C}_{z,z'}$ contains the cluster of $C_y$ in $ \{\psi^y \ge h_1 \}$ for $y \in \{z,z'\}$, and $(\mathcal{M}_M( \tilde{\psi}^y) \cap \tilde{D}_y) \subset (\mathcal{M}_{M+\varepsilon}( \tilde\varphi) \cap \tilde{D}_y)$, since $A \tilde{\varphi}= A(\tilde{\psi}^y + \tilde{\xi}^y) \geq A\tilde{\psi}^y -\varepsilon$ in $B_{2L_0}(\tilde{D}_y)$ if the event $ \mathcal{H}_{y}^i$ occurs (this only uses the lower bound on $\tilde{\xi}^y$). \end{proof}

 We now set up the bootstrapping scheme that will lead to a suitable control of $\P[G_{N}^c]$.
 The index $i \in \{ 1,2 \}$ in \eqref{eq:tildeGdef}, \eqref{eq:starGdef} and below reflects the fact that intermediate steps (corresponding to $i=1$) and the final step (corresponding to $i=2$) of the argument need to be dealt with in distinct ways.
 The coarse-graining scheme developed in Section~\ref{sec:coarsegrain} now enters the picture.
-Referring to Proposition~\ref{prop:coarse_paths}, for integers $K \ge 100$, $N \ge 10 K L$, we let $\mathcal A^1 = \mathcal A_{N, L}^{K}(\tilde D_{0,N} \setminus \tilde C_{0,N})$ and $\mathcal A^2 = \mathcal A_{N, L}^K(\L_N)$ (with $\L_N \in \{B_N \setminus B_{\sigma N}, B_{2N} \setminus B_{N}\}$, $\sigma \in (0, 1/3)$, as below \eqref{eq:ubsuper2}), and define, for $\rho \in (0, 1)$,
+Referring to Proposition~\ref{prop:coarse_paths}, for integers $K \ge 100$, $N \ge 10 K L$, we let $\mathcal A^1 = \mathcal A_{N, L}^{K}(\tilde D_{0,N} \setminus \tilde C_{0,N})$ and $\mathcal A^2 = \mathcal A_{N, L}^K(\Lambda_N)$ (with $\Lambda_N \in \{B_N \setminus B_{\sigma N}, B_{2N} \setminus B_{N}\}$, $\sigma \in (0, 1/3)$, as below \eqref{eq:ubsuper2}), and define, for $\rho \in (0, 1)$,

+The event $H_{N,L}^{\,i} $ will typically be `good', i.e.~likely, and $\rho$ small, i.e.~close to $0$.
 We elaborate a bit more on the central role of the event $H_{N,L}^{\,i}$ in Remark~\ref{R:onestepsupercrit},2) below.
 The next result is at the heart of our argument.
 It shows that $H_{N,L}^{\,i}$ typically reproduces the event from Definition~\ref{def:goodevent2} (implicit in $\mathcal{H}_z^i$) at a higher scale $N$ and with an {\em improved} choice of $a$ (for $i=1$), as well as the target event $G_{N}$ from \eqref{def:goodevent} (for $i=2$).

 \begin{proposition}[Bootstrap; $h_1 < h_2 < h_3, \, \eqref{eq:ubsuper2}, \, \rho \in (0,1), K \ge 100, i=1,2$] With $H_{N,L}^{\,i} = H_{N,L}^{\,i} ( a, h_1, h_2, h_3, \varepsilon, M, \rho)$, whenever $\tfrac{\rho N}{u(KL)} \geq C$, one has the inclusion